Overview

 Identity verification for directors

-Once the new provisions are in force, all directors, both new and existing, will have to undergo identity verification, and the Act specifically prohibits directors (including shadow directors) from acting unless their identity has been verified.
+All directors, both new and existing, will have to undergo identity verification, and the Act specifically prohibits directors (including shadow directors) from acting unless their identity has been verified.
 The Act also places an obligation on companies to ensure that individuals do not act as directors unless their identity is verified.

 In practice, this means that until an individual’s identity is verified, a director should not take any actions on behalf of the company in their capacity as a director.
 If a person fails to verify their identity and continues to act as a director, they are committing an offence which is punishable by a fine.
 However, the director’s appointment and the actions they may have undertaken as a director will still be valid.